 Your checklist should also include several things to avoid at all times, including:

-- DON’T use your AC, heater, or electronics: Wait until a professional arrives on the scene — same with electronics like the television, computers, and DVD players.
+- DON’T use your AC, heater, or electronics: Wait until a professional arrives on the scene — the same with electronics like the television, computers, and DVD players.
 Turning on electronics can create greater damage.

 - DON’T clean walls or clothing: Also, do not clean walls, ceilings, and other similar surfaces, and wait to clean your clothing and similar garments.
 A professional should examine them first and provide advice.